Code-Institute-Submissions/ms1-face-fodder/README.md

 ### Acknowledgements

-The Code Institue tutors, mentor and community who have helped me with code and design questions, issues and reviews.
+The Code Institute tutors, mentor and community who have helped me with code and design questions, issues and reviews.

 [back to top](https://github.com/caseybanks/ms1-face-fodder#face-fodder)